AnestisTouloumis/ShrinkCovMat/README.md

 Each of the implemented shrinkage covariance matrix estimators is a convex linear combination of the sample covariance matrix and of a target matrix.
 Three options are considered for the target matrix:

--   the identity matrix (`shrinkcovmat.identity`)
+-   the identity matrix (`shrinkcovmat.identity`),
--   the scaled identity matrix (`shrinkcovmat.equal`)
+-   the scaled identity matrix (`shrinkcovmat.equal`),
--   the diagonal matrix with diagonal elements the corresponding sample variances (`shrinkcovmat.unequal`)
+-   the diagonal matrix with diagonal elements the corresponding sample variances (`shrinkcovmat.unequal`).

 Estimation of the corresponding optimal shrinkage intensities is discussed in (Touloumis 2015).
 The utility function